Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolForeignGroupToRole.md

 # Add-MsolForeignGroupToRole

 ## SYNOPSIS
-Adds the specified group from a partner tenant to a Role in this tenant.
+Adds a security group from a partner tenant to a Role in this tenant.

 ## SYNTAX